 - Bring a cross-body bag for daytime exploration if you need more space than your wallet.

 As a general packing rule, for both men and women, bring a pair of shoes that you can walk around the city and malls in, an athletic pair for the desert, flip-flops or sandals for the beach, and a pair that you can wear to a semi-formal or formal dinner, club, bar, or opera (heels for women and closed shoes that aren’t sneakers for men).

 What To Wear in Dubai in Ramadan

-This is one question I get asked a lot and contrary to the popular ‘wear what you want’ advice that’s frequently dished out, I’m going to say just the opposite.
+This is one question I get asked a lot (how to dress in Dubai during Ramadan) and contrary to the popular ‘wear what you want’ advice that’s frequently dished out, I’m going to say just the opposite.
 Please don’t wear what you want, please do cover up- it shows respect for what is a very holy time for all the Muslims who are fasting in the country.

 While I do wear short dresses and skirts while going out to dinner or bars during the rest of the year, I pay special attention to my wardrobe during Ramadan.
 Out come the longer maxi and midi dresses, nice tops with trousers and jeans, and the bare shoulders or bare backs are covered up with a blazer or jacket.
 Plunging necklines and thigh-grazing shorts with crop tops are a faux pas during Ramadan.

 Bear in mind that going out during the evening in Ramadan means you’ll be in the company of iftar (the meal where the fast is broken at sunset) attendees at dining venues or night markets or malls- people who have been fasting and praying through the day before breaking the fast at sunset.
 So dress modestly (but not sloppily) to be respectful.
 Here’s a cultural guide to Ramadan in Dubai, if you’re interested.